Terms and Conditions of Hire for St Gluvias Community Hall

 (i) using the electricity safely and economically;

-(ii) on departure, turning off all lights and appliances, especially the electric bar heaters but excepting the fridge in the kitchen;
+(ii) on departure, turning off all lights and appliances, especially the electric bar heaters but excepting the fridge in the kitchen and water heaters in the toilets;

 (iii) careful use of water, ensuring all taps are turned off when not attended.